blokada-rs/bioloski-sajt/src/content/stranice/en/o-blokadama.md

 In the days that followed, one faculty after another voted to start a blockade at plenums, which are direct-democratic assemblies where all students can participate with equal voting rights.

 Over 60 faculties and higher education schools across Serbia are currently in blockade.

-## Demands

-- The publication of the entire documentation related to the reconstruction of the Railway Station in Novi Sad, which is currently unavailable to the public.
-- We demand confirmation from the competent authorities regarding the identity of all individuals reasonably suspected of physically assaulting students and professors, as well as the initiation of criminal proceedings against them.
-We also demand the dismissal of these individuals if it is proven that they are public officials.
-- The dismissal of criminal charges against the arrested and detained students at the protests, as well as the suspension of any ongoing criminal proceedings.
-- Increase in the higher education budget by 20%.